HouCoder/tele-aria2/README.md

 [![GitHub Actions][github-image]][github-url]
 [![TypeScript Style Guide][gts-image]][gts-url]

-The newly rewritten project has a few advantages over the old:
+The newly rewritten project has a few advantages over [the old one](https://github.com/HouCoder/tele-aria2/tree/legacy-python):

 1. Fully touch based, more easy to use, no command required to use this bot.
 2. Real time notification, it's now using Aria2's Websocket protocol to communicate.